MykalMachon/mykal.codes/src/pages/uses.md

   - [Nuphy Air60](https://nuphy.com/products/air60) + [NuFolio](https://nuphy.com/collections/accessories/products/nufolio-v2-for-air60): a 60% wireless board, Gateron low-profile browns with a fancy carrying case.
 I use this on the go and at the office.
 - **Mouse**: Logitech G502 gaming mouse
 - **Monitors**: some older Dell monitors I got for free from my last job.
 I'm not sure what the model is but they're 1080p and good enough!
-- **Google Home Display**: I use the display as a photo display, and for smart home automation.
+- **Google Home Display**: I use the display to show photos, and as a convenient way to use my smart home controls.

 ### 🖥 Desktop Computer